sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 Note that EEGLAB does not use global variables (the variables above are accessible from the command line but they are not used as global variables within EEGLAB).
-The above variables are ordinary variables in the global Matlab workspace.
+The above variables are ordinary variables in the global MATLAB workspace.
 All EEGLAB functions except the main interactive window function [eeglab.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeglab.m) (and a few other display functions) process one or more of these variables explicitly as input parameters and do not access or modify any global variable.
-This insures that they have a minimum chance of producing unwanted 'side effects'.
+This ensures that they have a minimum chance of producing unwanted 'side effects'.

 EEG and ALLEEG
 ---------------
-EEGLAB variable *EEG* is a Matlab structure that contains all the information about the current EEGLAB dataset.
+EEGLAB variable *EEG* is a MATLAB structure that contains all the information about the current EEGLAB dataset.
 For instance, select menu item <span style="color: brown">File</span> and press sub-menu item
 <span style="color: brown">Load existing dataset</span>.
 Select the tutorial file "eeglab_data_epochs_ica.set" located in the "sample_data" folder of EEGLAB.
 Then press *Open*.
 Then typing *\>\>EEG* will produce the following command
 line output: